alexmen656/control-center-3/README.md

 - **MCP support:** everything can be done with MCP by Claude.
 - **Automatic DNS:** all my domains are connected — I don't need to set DNS records, it's automatically handled by Fringelo via the Cloudflare API.

+## Tech Stack
+- Frontend: Vue + Vite + Little bit TypeScript
+- Backend: Native PHP + MariaDB

 ## AI Declaration
+I used AI for repetative tasks like migrating my old hand-written (you can tell) backend to a new proper arhcitecture with routes and middleware.
+Also for changing the accent color and some generel stuff whoch would take ages to go through all files.